Socrad/RationalSystem/README.md

 # RationalSystem

-A C++17 class for handling rational numbers.
+C++17 class for handling rational numbers.

 ## About The Project